 They chose the Kona because it was the best fit for their lifestyle.
-It packs gear and two medium sized dogs, and has more than acceptable highway range.
+It packs gear and two medium sized dogs, and has more than acceptable highway range, rated at 415 km per charge.
 They’ve had the car since March 2019 and have no regrets; they just wish that the technology was available 10 years ago.
 The vehicle itself is not weird, over the top, futuristic or strange: It looks, feels, and drives like the SUV crossover it is, with the added bonus of no emissions from a tailpipe.
 Just get in and push D for drive.

 Cindy and Darwin brought their Kona home from Victoria to Prince George and had no issues – they were amazed by how easy it was to find charging stations using the PlugShare app.
 The check-in feature, which allows users to provide feedback about charging stations, was a great help and very reassuring.
-They recently took the Kona on a winter vacation to visit family in Penticton and Nelson over Christmas: a trip of 2,100 kms.
-It’s performance exceeded expectations for their first full winter.
+In 2019 they took the Kona on a winter vacation to visit family in Penticton and Nelson over Christmas: a trip of 2,100 kms.
+Its performance exceeded expectations for their first full winter.
 They especially love how it is instantly warm, even on the coldest of mornings.

 They have also taken their Kona on a two-week summer vacation, including a four day overnight backpacking trip in the mountains of south eastern BC and low-land camping for the rest of the time.
 The car was be packed for sure (their truck always was) and had a pod on the roof for gear.
 Owning an EV does not limit them in doing what they love recreationally.